Roasted Sweet Potatoes and Red Onions with Feta

-You could have these Roasted Sweet Potatoes and Red Onions with Feta for Thanksgiving, but I'd happily eat this for a Meatless Monday main dish.
+You could have these Roasted Sweet Potatoes and Red Onions with Feta for Thanksgiving, but I’d happily eat this for a Meatless Monday main dish.
+Use the Diet-Type Index to find more recipes like this one.

 I realize these Roasted Sweet Potatoes with Red Onion and Feta may be a tough sell with some people who love sugary sweet potato casserole, but I loved them and so did my nephew/cooking assistant Jake who never used to like sweet potatoes at all.
 I’ve been trying out savory sweet potato recipes for a few years now, and somewhere along the way Jake realized he *does* like sweet potatoes when they aren’t topped with brown sugar/and or mini-marshmallows.